Jackeyxie/BgpEvpnCoreMonitor/README.md

 ## Installation
-BgpEvpnCoreMonitor may be installed using the SWIX provided or manually.
+BgpEvpnCoreMonitor may be installed using the RPM provided or manually.

 The RPM is installed using the usual steps for EOS extensions:
 ```